exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-sim.md

 #### **Strategy Manual and Strategy Auto**

+Full documentation of strategies that are not listed here as well as the most up-to-date information of the newest strategies not in the sim yet, check out the [Collection of Theory Strategies](https://docs.google.com/document/d/1kr0as58fWb4TIUV8ST_OKtCmyryA3lFsPI4c7j0Tfvo) by Spqcey.

 This is the optimal strategy for active or idle playing (for auto) of that publication.
 See below for what each part means.